tonkich7/tonkich7/README.md

 - 💻  Previous SWE Intern at Mercedes-Benz, Data Management at Seaspan, Project Testing at City of Edmonton
 - 💡   Interested in app development, ML, and language study
 - 🌱 Currently working on League of Legends stat predictor using ML
-- 📫 Contact me at tonkich@ualberta.ca or https://www.linkedin.com/in/kevin-tonkich-436266247/
+- 📫 Contact me at ktonkich@gmail.com or https://www.linkedin.com/in/kevin-tonkich-436266247/

 ![](https://komarev.com/ghpvc/?username=tonkich7&color=blueviolet)
 <!--